Caversham Park: Garden

-In his Observations on Modern Gardening of 1770, Thomas Whately described the approach to Lord Cadogan's Caversham as examplary, an artful solution to its restrictive setting "confined within a narrow valley, without views, buildings or water", He praises the unequivocal statement of being a road to a grand house: "The approach to Caversham, though a mile in length, and not once in sight of the house, till close upon it, yet can never be mistaken for any other way than it is".
+In his Observations on Modern Gardening of 1770, Thomas Whately described the approach to Lord Cadogan's Caversham as exemplary, an artful solution to its restrictive setting "confined within a narrow valley, without views, buildings or water", He praises the unequivocal statement of being a road to a grand house: "The approach to Caversham, though a mile in length, and not once in sight of the house, till close upon it, yet can never be mistaken for any other way than it is".
 "Crossing the whole breadth of a lovely valley; the road is conducted along the bottom, continually winding in natural easy sweeps, and presenting at every bend some new scene to the view ... insensibly ascending, all the way".
 It finally "rises under a thick wood in the garden up to the house, where it suddenly bursts out upon a rich, and extensive prospect, with the town and the churches of Reading full in sight, and the hills of Windsor forest in the horizon."

 In April 1786, Thomas Jefferson, the future third President of the United States, visited Caversham Park and other places described in Whately's treatise in search of inspirations for his own gardens at Monticello and other architectural projects.

 An astute observer, Jefferson's account in his Notes of a Tour of English Gardens reads like this:

 "Caversham.
 Sold by Ld.
 Cadogan to Majr.
 Marsac.
 25. as. of garden, 400. as. of park, 6 as. of kitchen garden.
 A large lawn, separated by a sunk fence from the garden, appears to be part of it.
 A straight broad gravel walk passes before the front and parallel to it, terminated on the right by a Doric temple, and opening at the other end on a fine prospect.
 This straight walk has an ill effect.
 The lawn in front, which is pasture, well disposed with clumps of trees."

 Jefferson undertook the tour in the company of John Adams, his close friend and predecessor as US president.
 Adams' observations are far more general.
 However, he gives a fuller account of the route they were taking: "Mr. Jefferson and myself went in a post-chaise to Woburn farm, Caversham, Wotton, Stowe, Edgehill, Stratford upon Avon, Birmingham, the Leasowes, Hagley, Stourbridge, Worcester, Woodstock, Blenheim, Oxford, High Wycombe, and back to Grosvenor Square...
 The gentlemen's seats were the highest entertainment we met with.
 Stowe, Hagley, and Blenheim, are superb; Woburn, Caversham, and the Leasowes are beautiful.
 Wotton is both great and elegant, though neglected".
 He was damning about the means used to finance the large estates, and he did not think that the embellishments to the landscape, made by the owners of the great English country houses, would suit the more rugged American countryside.